Notes from the team

 Read the post → -

-Digital workspace: a no-fluff guide
+Digital workspace: a no-fluff guide for 2026

 Digital workspace explained without jargon: a definition, platform examples, where the wiki fits in your stack, and when a Slack-plus-Drive combo is enough.